At least 11,000 years ago

-A site on the shore of Yellowstone Lake has been dated to 9,350 years ago.
-The points had traces of blood from rabbit, dog, deer, and bighorn sheep.
-People probably used this area in the summer while hunting bear, deer, bighorn, and rabbits, and perhaps making tools and clothes and seem to have occupied this site for short, seasonal periods.
+A site on the shore of the Yellowstone Lake has been radiocarbon dated to 9,350 years ago.
+People seem to have occupied this site for short seasonal periods.

 8,000 years ago

 Vegetation similar to what we find today begins to appear.
 This period is characterized by use of large side-notched projectile points and atlatl technology.

 3,000 years ago

 1,500 years ago

 Bow and arrow begins to replace atlatl (throwing spear).
 Sheep traps begin to be used in the mountains.